spatie/laravel-medialibrary/UPGRADING.md

  ```

  - change the `defaultFilesystem` key in the config file to `default_filesystem`
+ - be aware that the medialibrary will now optimize all conversions by default.
+If you do not want this tack on `nonOptimized` to all your media conversions.

 ## From v4 to v5
 - rename `config/laravel-medialibrary` to `config/medialibrary.php`.
 Some keys have been added or renamed.
 Please compare your config file againt the one provided by this package